bambinos/bambi/main/_sources/index.rst.txt

 Usage
 =====
-A simple fixed effects model is shown below as example.
+A simple fixed effects model is shown in the example below.

 .. code-block:: python